nautobot/nautobot-lab/README.md

 Building the container yourself isn't needed to get up and running quickly.
 The image is hosted on Docker Hub for public consumption, and you can download and start it with a single command.

-By default, the `naubotbot-lab` Docker container creates a default Super User and populates Nautobot with a set of sandbox data.
+By default, the `naubotbot-lab` Docker container populates Nautobot with a set of sandbox data and creates a user account.

-The Super User credentials are:
+The user credentials are:

 * Username: `demo`
 * Password: `nautobot`

-View the [Creating a Super User section](#Creating-a-Super-User) to create a different Super User.
+View the [Creating a Super User section](#Creating-a-Super-User) to create a Super User.

 ```shell
 docker run -itd --name nautobot -p 8000:8000 networktocode/nautobot-lab